 SUNY Oneonta offers a variety of international programs through the SUNY International Office and through the Foreign Languages and Literatures Department.

 The department offers three options for study abroad: the programs provided by the SUNY International Office, its own faculty-led off-campus courses, as well as the Academia Latinoamericana in Quito, Ecuador, where faculty member Carol Dean has established a partnership.
 Students are encouraged to spend a semester or a year abroad, for which appropriate course credit is granted.
 Summer study abroad may also receive course credit.
-Additionally, the department offers faculty-led off-campus courses in Spanish- and French-speaking countries, with two recent trips to San Andres, Colombia (Spring 2012 and Spring 2014), and a trip to Paris, France (Spring 2013).
+Additionally, the department offers faculty-led off-campus courses in Spanish- and French-speaking countries, such as trips to San Andres, Colombia and Paris, France.

 Students are encouraged to apply to the Gilman Scholarship Program for a scholarship designed for undergraduate study abroad.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding to participate in study and intern abroad programs worldwide.

-The Department of Foreign Languages and Literatures offers faculty-led off-campus courses in Spanish- and French-speaking countries, including San Andres, Colombia (Spring 2012 and 2014), Paris, France (Spring 2013) and Cartagena, Colombia (Spring 2014).
+The Department of Foreign Languages and Literatures offers faculty-led off-campus courses in Spanish- and French-speaking countries, including San Andres, Colombia, Paris, France and Cartagena, Colombia.

 Faculty: Dr. Maria Montoya